 Apple News: Getting Started

-"Apple News collects all the stories you want to read — so you no longer need to move from app to app to stay informed.
+Apple News collects all the stories you want to read so that you no longer need to move from app to app to stay informed.
 It's the perfect news feed — customizable, easy to read, and addictive.

 In this article, we're going to do a breakdown on how to treat content once you are in Apple News.
 If you want information on how to get accepted to Apple News, please take a look at this guide and this News Publisher sign up page.

-What is the Apple News Format?
+What Is the Apple News Format?

-How do I start publishing to Apple News?
+How Do I Start Publishing to Apple News?

 1) Sign in to News Publisher

-You can do so by going to http://www.icloud.com/newspublisher
+You can do so by going to http://www.icloud.com/newspublisher.

 2) Provide publisher and channel information